-This aspiration is represented by one vision: “An emerging Senegal in 2035, providing a cohesive society under the rule of law“.
-The Government’s Strategic Guidelines direct the initiatives needed for translating this vision into concrete actions and results for the benefit of population, are based on three priorities aimed at:
+This aspiration is represented by one vision: “An emerging Senegal in 2035, with a cohesive society under the rule of law“.
+The Government’s Strategic Guidelines that direct the initiatives needed for translating this vision into tangible actions and results for the benefit of population, are based on three priorities aimed at:

-1. Bringing a structural transformation of the economy by strengthening current drivers of growth and developing new sectors with a strong export and investment attraction capacity that can create wealth, jobs, and social inclusion.
-This aim is enshrined in the goal of more balanced development, better utilization of territory, and a viable economic hub to boost Senegal’s development potential throughout the national territory.
+Bringing about a structural transformation of the economy: by strengthening current drivers of growth and developing new sectors that can create wealth, jobs, and social inclusion with a strong power of attraction for export and investments.
+This aim is enshrined in the goal of more balanced development, greater promotion of the territory, and a viable economic hub to boost Senegal’s development potential throughout the national territory.

-2. Promoting human capital through a significant improvement of people’s living conditions and a more sustained fight against social inequalities, while preserving the resource base and fostering the emergence of viable territories.
+Promoting human capital: through a significant improvement of people’s living conditions and a more sustained fight against social inequalities, while preserving the resource base and fostering the emergence of viable territories.

-3. Enabling good governance to strengthen security and stability, protect rights and liberties, consolidate the rule of law and create a better setting for social peace.
+Enabling good governance: to strengthen security and stability, protect rights and liberties, consolidate the rule of law and create a setting more conducive to social peace.

-Through their synergies as well as their converging and cumulative effects, those three priorities will allow the Government to establish the conditions needed for the emergence of a new Senegal.
+Through their synergies as well as their converging and cumulative effects, these three strategic priorities will allow the Government to establish the conditions needed for the emergence of a new Senegal.

 Towards a Structural Transformation of the Economy

-As a matter of urgency, some key reforms have been carried out since 2012 to substantially improve business environment.
-They concern, in particular:
+A number of key reforms have been carried out urgently since 2012 to substantially improve business environment.
+They pertain, in particular, to:

-- setting up of incentive and simplified tax and legal devices;
+the institution of incentive and simplified tax and legal mechanisms;

-These reforms were also accompanied by a proactive economic diplomacy, and higher integration to strengthen regional stability and seize opportunities offered by foreign markets.
-The Government works in favor of a better engagement of foreign Senegalese into national development efforts.
+These reforms were also accompanied by a proactive economic diplomacy, and further-reaching integration to strengthen regional stability and seize opportunities offered by foreign markets.
+The Government works in favour of a better engagement of the Senegalese diaspora in national development efforts.

-Public administration now adopts a culture of transparency at all levels, as well as the duty to submit results-based management to policy adoption among all layers of society, and exercise of citizen control.
+Public administration now adopts a culture of transparency and accountability at all levels, : from a results-based management to policy adoption among all layers of society, and exercise of citizen control.

-The PES is carried out through a five-year Priority Action Plan (PAP) leaning on strategic pillars, sectorial objectives, and the Strategy's lines of action.
-The PAP comes in various development projects and programs that are part of a budgetary framework for the 2014–2018 period.
+The PES is carried out through a five-year Priority Action Plan (PAP) with strategic pillars, sectorial objectives, and the Strategy's lines of action.
+The PAP comes in various development projects and programs that are part of a budgetary framework for 2014–2018.

 The PAP is building on the optimistic scenario of the PES, which is evaluated at 9,685.7 billions of CFA francs.
-Its financing is acquired for 5,737.6 billions of CFA francs, that is 59.2%, whereas the funding gap to fill for the 2014–2018 period accounts for 2,964 billions of CFA francs (30.6%), and the one to be covered by additional revenues and costs savings reaches 984 billions of CFA francs (10.2%).
+Its financing has been secured up to 5,737.6 billions of CFA francs, or 59.2%, making the funding gap to fill for the 2014–2018 period 2,964 billions of CFA francs (30.6%), and the one to be covered by additional revenues and cost-savings reaches 984 billions of CFA francs (10.2%).

-The diligent implementation of key reforms and PAP projects will allow Senegal to reach an annual growth rate of 7% for the 2014–2018 period, and to reduce the budget deficit from 5.4% in 2013 to 3.9% in 2018.
-The current account deficit will be brought below 6% in 2018, and the inflation rate, measured by the GDP deflator, should remain under the Community threshold set at 3%.
+The diligent implementation of key reforms and PAP projects will enable Senegal to reach an annual growth rate of 7% over 2014–2018, and to reduce the budget deficit from 5.4% in 2013 to 3.9% in 2018.
+The current account deficit will be brought below the 6% makr in 2018, and the inflation rate, measured by the GDP deflator, should remain under the Community threshold set at 3%.

-The institutional framework enabling the PES implementation comprises of: a Strategic Orientation Committee (SOC) placed under the President’s authority, a Steering Committee (SC) chaired by the Prime Minister, and an Operational Office of the Plan for an Emerging Senegal Monitoring (OOM)
+The institutional framework enabling the implementation of the PES comprises: a Strategic Orientation Committee (SOC) placed under the authority of the President of the Republic, a Steering Committee (SC) chaired by the Prime Minister, and an Operational Office in charge of Tracking the Plan for an Emerging Senegal (OOM).